 Seafood is capable of detecting the number of CPUs currently online, and will use an external decompressor in a separate process, if there is more than one CPU available, and if the input is seekable.
-The decompressors gunzip, bunzip2 and uncompress will be searched for using the run-time PATH environment variable, refer to section 5.8 (page 19).
-The environment variables will be used from the parent process.
-Still, using an internal decompressor is useful for single-CPU machines, and for trying to decompress when reading from pipes or any other un-seekable source.
+The decompressors gunzip, bunzip2 and uncompress will be searched for using the run-time PATH environment variable, refer to section 5.7 (page 21).